 Arthur a lifelong gardener, now in his 80's and with a voice reminiscent of Alan Titchmarsh, gave me clear instructions on how to make elderberry cordial.
 He recommended pouring a teaspoon or two of the deep, dark purple liquor over ice-cream, taking a little in hot water to sooth a tickly throat and, he gave me a glass of cool, freshly made lemonade spiked with a few drops to try on the spot.
 The flavours were spicy and fruity and made me think of all kind of other uses for this regal juice.
 I think it would marry well with apples, plums and pears.

-The berries must not be eaten raw but can also be stewed and mixed with other berries in jams and compotes.
+For safety reasons the berries should not be eaten raw but they can be stewed and mixed with other berries in jams and compotes.
 They are too good to waste so enjoy collecting them and making this gorgeous syrup.

 Makes 750ml (3 small bottles)